 Try out this new resource through Spring 2020 (June 11, 2020).
 Send questions and feedback on whether the library should explore licensing this tool to email@example.com.

 Research Help for Class Assignments

 Librarians are available remotely to assist you with library research for class assignments.
 For one-on-one research help:

 Need wi-fi for an online class, or somewhere to study?

 The Main Reading Room Plus will be open noon to 8pm on June 5-11.
 Registered students only.
 Enter through the 24-Hour Study Room doors on the Quad side of Shields Library.
 Due to social distancing, space is limited; first-come, first-served.

 Blaisdell Medical Library is open 24/7, via badge access, to members of the UC Davis Health community only.
 All services still open online; contact firstname.lastname@example.org for assistance.

 Healthy Study Space

-The library has posted signs on all group study area tables encouraging students to sit six feet apart, per public health guidance.
+The library has posted signs on all study tables encouraging students to wear face coverings and sit six feet apart, per public health guidance.
 We have also posted signs in all restrooms reminding patrons about the importance of proper handwashing.